Frequently Asked Questions about Tracer Gas Testing by Dan Napier, CIH

 How exactly do you do tracer Gas testing?

-Why do you use Sulfur Hexaflouride?
+Why can't you use Sulfur Hexaflouride?

 The gas is virtually odorless, with no odor threshold published by the ACGIH or other professional organizations.
 Therefore, its use in buildings does not needlessly alarm occupants.